We’re here to help! Call or email one of our expedition specialists today.

 ★★★

-The day has arrived, and we depart PHX, flying overnight to Israel.
+The day has arrived, and we depart Phoenix (PHX) on an overnight journey to Israel.

-Having arrived in Israel we meet our Christian Expedition Tour Director, who will remain with us for the duration of our trip.
-We transfer to our hotel in Galilee.
-Conditions permitting, we enjoy a welcome bonfire.
-Overnight Tiberias area.
+Today we arrive in Israel at Tel Aviv’s Ben Gurion Airport.
+Upon arrival we meet our Christian Expedition Tour Director, who will remain with us for the duration of our trip.
+We will drive to the area of Galilee.
+Conditions and regulations permitting, we will enjoy a welcome bonfire on the shores of the Sea of Galilee.
+Overnight Sea of Galilee area.
+Prima Galil or similar D.

-We have breakfast and board a private coach, which brings us along the Sea to Caesarea.
+After breakfast we board a private coach, which brings us to Caesarea Maritima (included), on the Meditteranean Sea.
 Acts 10 tells us that the Gentile Cornelius received a vision at Caesarea, which prompted him to send for the Apostle Peter, who then came to Caesarea and preached the Gospel to Cornelius and those assembled at his house.
 All those who heard the message received the Holy Spirit!
 In Caesarea, we visit the Roman Amphitheatre, hippodrome, and an ancient aqueduct.
 We then head to Mt.
-Carmel, where Elijah confronted Baal and his prophets, and God sent fire from heaven in response to Elijah’s prayer.
-(1 Kings 18) Then we head to the Jezreel Valley, to Megiddo, the Armageddon Battlefield of Revelation 16.
-We drive through the area of Cana and Nazareth the hometown of Jesus.
-We visit Nazareth Village, where we experience how people used to live in the times of Jesus.
-Overnight Tiberias area.
+Carmel (included), where Elijah confronted Baal and his prophets, and God sent fire from heaven in response to Elijah’s prayer.
+(1 Kings 18).
+Then we head to the Jezreel Valley, to Tel Megiddo (included).
+We drive past the area of Cana and come to Nazareth, the hometown of Jesus.
+Here we will visit Nazareth Village, a re-creation of life in Nazareth at the time of Jesus.
+Overnight Sea of Galilee area.
+Prima Galil or similar.
+B, L, D.

-We have breakfast and then make our way to the Mount of the Beatitudes.
-We move on to see the Ancient Galilee boat, a boat that was discovered in 1986, and was used for fishing on the Sea of Galilee in the First Century AD.
-We enjoy a cruise on the Sea of Galilee, which includes a Scripture reading and devotional by your trip chaplain.
-We go on to Capernaum where we see the remains of the village, including the home of Peter.
-We then enjoy a “St. Peter’s Fish Lunch,” of fish from the sea of Galilee.
-We then head to Magdala, the hometown of Mary Magdalene, which also boasts the remains of a First Century synagogue.
-Today we also enjoy rafting/kayaking on the Jordan River.
-Overnight Tiberias area.
+This morning we make our way to the Mount of the Beatitudes.
+We move on to see the Ancient Galilee boat (included), which was discovered in 1986, and was used for fishing on the Sea of Galilee in the First Century AD.
+We enjoy a cruise on the Sea of Galilee (included), which includes a Scripture reading and devotional by your trip chaplain.
+We go on to Capernaum (included), where we see the remains of the village, including the home of Peter.
+We will also visit Tabgha, where Jesus appeared to his disciples after his resurrection.
+We enjoy a “St. Peter’s Fish Lunch,” of fish from the sea of Galilee (included, non-fish options are also available).
+We then head to Magdala (included), the hometown of Mary Magdalene, which also boasts the remains of a First Century synagogue.
+We will enjoy kayaking/rafting on the Jordan River (included).
+Overnight Sea of Galilee area.
+Prima Galil or similar.
+B, L, D.

-Your flight home will depart either the night of Saturday March 16th or today.
-In either case, today we will arrive back in the US.
+Your flight home may depart either the previous night or today.
+If today and time allows, breakfast is included today.
+Either way, today we will arrive back in Phoenix (PHX).